stephanietako/stephanietako/README.md

 ### Hi there 👋

-Am a beginner fullstack developer 🐙
+Am a beginner web developer 🐙